-(2) Insofar as Syria is concerned, double taxation shall be eliminated as follows:
+(2) In the case of a resident of the Czech Republic, double taxation shall be eliminated as follows:

-- (b) Where, in accordance with any provision of the Convention, income derived by a resident of Syria is exempt from tax in Syria, Syria may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.
+(3) Where in accordance with any provision of the Agreement income derived by a resident of a Contracting State is exempt from tax in that State, such State may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.